 📍14, Rue Roquelaine – 31000 Toulouse

-The Louchebem house and its rugby atmosphere
+5. Maison Louchebem and its rugby atmosphere

 La maison Louchebem is a bit of a haven for carnivores.
 And where there’s good meat, there’s good cassoulet.
-In a setting with a 100% Toulouse atmosphere, with rugby shirts hanging on the walls, you can enjoy a completely immersive experience.
+In a setting with a 100% Toulouse atmosphere, with rugby jerseys hanging on the walls, you can enjoy a completely immersive experience.
 And a good meal to boot.

 📍Marché Victor Hugo, loges 3-4-5

-Le Cassoularium: regional gastronomy in the spotlight
+6. Le Cassoularium: regional gastronomy in the spotlight

 Les Halles de la Cartoucherie – 10, place de la Charte des Libertés Communales – 31300 Toulouse